Für den Inhalt der Angaben zeichnet die Projektleitung verantwortlich.

 - daniel.schmitter@epfl. ch

 A new revolutionary software technology is developed to create 3D digital models for product and industrial design.
-The technology allows manufacturers to design products faster, with higher precision and more intuitively than with existing technology and hence, more cost-effective.
-Our software simulates real-world physical contact between a designer and a 3D digital object and creates the sensation that a user can touch an object while creating it on a computer screen.
+The technology allows manufacturers to design products faster, with higher precision and more intuitively than with existing technology and hence, more cost-effective..
 Our technology relies on a disruptive concept to represent 3D graphical objects as a digital signal rather than as a standard computer graphics object as is the case today.
+The software is cloud-based and runs in any standard webbrowser and involves collaboration tools for simultaneous CAD modeling by multiple users.

 This project consists in evolving a previously developed industrial protoype-software into a pre-stage of a commercial product.
 The existing prototype served as a proof-of-concept to validate and confirm that our technology is compatible with industrial CAD standards, such as file formats required to communicate with manufacturing devices, and it was also used to prove that real products can be manufactured using the 3D digital designs created with our technology.